Arnab-Developer/GitHubPackageDemo/README.md

 # GitHub package demo

-A demo app which uses GitHub package for Docker image storage.
+A demo app which uses GitHub package and docker hub for Docker image storage.

 Example pattern to create application with .NET and Docker.